• Home

 How I Got The Job

 Prior to being taken on I was required to send in a CV/resume in addition to answering detailed email questions.
-As well as reading, agreeing to and signing a non disclosure agreement a two part exam was studied for which I passed.
+As well as reading, agreeing to and signing a non disclosure agreement, a two part exam was studied for. 🧑💻

 Below is a scanned copy of the original NDA.
-I have blacked out certain parts because I do not want to reveal certain details.
+I have blacked out certain parts. 👇

 Non Disclosure Agreement